 Athene issues and reinsures products, primarily indexed annuity products, or purchases investments that contain embedded derivatives.
-If Athene determines the embedded derivative has economic characteristics not clearly and closely related to the economic characteristics of the host contract, and a separate instrument with the same terms would qualify as a derivative instrument, the embedded derivative is bifurcated from the host contract and accounted for separately, unless the fair value option is elected on the host contract
+If Athene determines the embedded derivative has economic characteristics not clearly and closely related to the economic characteristics of the host contract, and a separate instrument with the same terms would qualify as a derivative instrument, the embedded derivative is bifurcated from the host contract and accounted for separately, unless the fair value option is elected on the host contract.

 Indexed annuities and indexed universal life insurance contracts allow the policyholder to elect a fixed interest rate return or an equity market component for which interest credited is based on the performance of certain equity market indices.
 The equity market option is an embedded derivative, similar to a call option.
-The benefit reserve is equal to the sum of the fair value of the embedded derivative and the host (or guaranteed) component of the contracts.
-The fair value of the embedded derivative represents the present value of cash flows attributable to the indexed strategies.
+The benefit reserve is equal to the sum of the fair value of the embedded derivative represents the present value of cash flows attributable to the indexed strategies.
 The embedded derivative cash flows are based on assumptions for future policy growth, which include assumptions for expected index credits on the next policy anniversary date, future equity option costs, volatility, interest rates and policyholder behavior.
 The embedded derivative cash flows are discounted using a rate that reflects Athene's own credit rating.
 The host contract is established at contract inception as the initial account value less the initial fair value of the embedded derivative and accreted over the policy's life.
 Contracts acquired through a business combination which contain an embedded derivative are re-bifurcated as of the acquisition date.